rooklift/kronos_mitm/README.md

 Usage:

-* Build the exe
+* Build the exe or download it from the releases
 * Set the GUI to use the MITM as the engine
-* Pass the following arguments to this "engine":
+* Pass the following arguments to this "engine" (via Banksia setup)...
   - nodes desired
   - path of the real engine
   - any additional arguments for the real engine